Adrian-Winter/Adrian-Winter/README.md

 My areas of interests are:

 - ✈️ Sustainable Aviation
+- ⚙️ Automation
-- 💨 Aerodynamics
+- 💨 Aerodynamics & Wind Turbines
 - 🌞 Solar Energy
 - 🎹 Music
-- ⚙️ Automation

 so exepect anything realeated to these areas!
 My preferred programming Languages are Python, C# and M4L😊.
 Also don't expect to see a new project every week or tons of contributions to other projects as I am quite busy (at least for now) with my current job and sideprojects.
 And with that I welcome you to my GIT!😄